eddyystop/first-page-loader/README.md

 ##### 1. Wait till async dependencies have been loaded

-[The script-injected pattern offers no benefits over < script async >.]
+[The script-injected pattern now offers no benefits over < script async >] (https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/) even for IE8/9 and Android 2.3/2.2.
-(https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/)
-Script-injection has been preferred because script async was not available and preload scanners did not exist when it was first introduced.
-That era has passed and even IE8/9 and Android 2.3/2.2 now have a preload scanner.

-However the async attribute makes no guarantee about execution order, so the script-injection pattern can be used to manage dependencies.
+However script async makes no guarantee about execution order, so the script-injection pattern can be used to manage dependencies.

 For example, you can download jQuery using script async without